Abdul-ahmed/python-blockchain-technology-wealthcoin/README.md

 5. Blockchain APIs and Web Development: Python can be used to build APIs and web interfaces for interacting with blockchain networks.
 Python frameworks like Flask and Django are commonly used to create RESTful APIs and web applications that interact with blockchain networks, retrieve data, and provide user interfaces for blockchain-based systems.

 It's important to note that while Python is widely used in blockchain development, it is not the only programming language used in the blockchain space.
 Other languages like Solidity, Go, C++, and Rust are also commonly used depending on the blockchain platform and project requirements.
+[Source: ChatGPT]

 ## Conclusion
 This project is a small project assessment with a knowledge testing capability on blockchain understanding.
-The project consists of technology like Python programming language, Flask (python framework), and Solidity
+The project consists of technology like Python programming language, Flask (python framework), and Solidity.
 - Python is the language used to build the core blockchain
 - Flask is used to provide APIs for external communication to the blockchain
 - Solidity is used for writing Smart Contract that creates a token as an exchange and investment on the ICO - Initial Coin Offering.

 Thanks.

-Abdulahmed Olayiwola Abdulhakeem
+Abdulahmed Olayiwola Abdulhakeem (Software Engineer)

 https://www.linkedin.com/in/abdulahmed-abdulhakeem-105b24100/